 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In January 2014, the Centers for Medicare and Medicaid Services (CMS) published regulations to better define the settings in which states can provide Medicaid Home- and Community-Based Services (HCBS).
+In January 2014, the Centers for Medicare & Medicaid Services (CMS) published regulations to better define the settings in which states can provide Medicaid Home- and Community-Based Services (HCBS).
 The HCBS final rule became effective March 17, 2014.
-The HCBS final rule, along with additional guidance and fact sheets, is available on the CMS Home and Community Based Services site.
+The HCBS settings final rule, along with additional guidance and fact sheets, is available on the CMS Home- and Community-Based Services site.